Neeko-iko/JavierLauncher/README.md

  - Using QTDesigner for designing the UI

 Libraries/Modules
- - SQLite for the db and subsequent settings
+ - SQLite3 for the db and subsequent settings
  - QT for the GUI (PySide6)
+ - shiboken6 for some quirky code (PySide6)
+ - requests for the auto-updater and server creator
  - OS for finding servers
  - subproccess for launching everything
+ - threading for Javier to launch multiple everythings
  - zipfile for finding the right file

 not really a lib or mod but Xterm is used for launching the servers consoles' on Linux